78 rpm Record Labels - Columbia

 My goal here isn't to give you the full history of Columbia.
 I defer you to other published works.
 Nor is this website a complete listing of labels produced by Columbia.
 These are only the labels in my own collection.

 To start, the first label is the Climax label.
 These discs were manufactured for Columbia by Globe Record Co. and date to late 1901.
 They are single sided and this is a 7" example.
 Note the brass grommet protecting the spindle hole.
-The next label is a "conditions" label as it states the conditions of sale on it and this example dates to 1905.
+The next is a "Pre-Conditions" label ca. 1903-1904.
+The next 2 labels are the "Conditions" label as it states the conditions of sale on it and these examples date to 1904-1905.
 The next two are "Grand Prize" labels.
 The first shows the last award as St. Louis 1904 and the second one adds the Milan 1906 award.
 These date between 1906-08 and are single sided.
+Next are three examples from their foreign series, two Fleur-de-Lis and one Statue label, 1905-1908.

 The next major label style for Columbia's popular music was the "Magic Notes" label.
 This label ran from 1908-17.
 Variations in color denote types of music.
 Black was standard fare while blue was premium.
 The brown and green show E prefixed ones denote "ethnic" recordings and the examples below are Italian (brown) and Lithuanian (green).
 For Columbia this was a milestone as the new, more elaborate label helped bolster its image and for the industry it was a milestone as these introduced the "Double-Disk" record, having music on both sides.
 While this is not new it was not common until now.
 While this label style has variations in color there are also variations in patent dates listed and company name change (dropping "Gen'l" from the name).